 It’s true that LL never understood what SL is good for, but the truth is, most of us don’t know it either.
 We only know what SL is good for us, and to our incredibly limited group of friends that might share the same interests — while being clueless about what everybody else is doing.
 Jokingly, we assume everybody else is having cybersex — and that’s certainly true for a huge proportion of the population — as if only what we do is important and nothing else matters.
 But everybody thinks exactly in the same way — and the diversity and variety is astonishing.

-Probably an analogy can be drawn between Facebook and most of other social networks.
-What do people in Facebook?
+Probably an analogy can be drawn between Facebook and most other social networks.
+What do people on Facebook?
 Post their mood; share articles; share pictures; congratulate each other on their anniversaries; and sometimes chat a bit or even tell others they’ve joined an event or a cause.
 And play some games.
 In fact, it’s rather easy to list all possible activities in Facebook: there are not many (and, as such, Facebook is “easy to grasp”).
-The variety comes mostly from the richness of content production by your immediate circle of friends, but not from the ability of doing different things in Facebook.
-Sure, I can believe that people are playing chat-based RPGs on Facebook (even though there are far better alternatives than Facebook), but my point is, the majority of people knows what kind of activities are possible in Facebook, and that it’s a question of joining the right groups or following the right people.
+The variety comes mostly from the richness of content production by your immediate circle of friends, but not from the ability to do different things on Facebook.
+Sure, I can believe that people are playing chat-based RPGs on Facebook (even though there are far better alternatives than Facebook), but my point is, the majority of people knows what kind of activities are possible on Facebook and that it’s a question of joining the right groups or following the right people.
 Google+, Orkut, etc. are not different — neither is LinkedIn or similar specialised social networks.
 Twitter is even more limited: there are just two modes of interaction — post something or follow people.
-YouTube is as limited as Twitter, but compensates for the diversity of content: it’s true that you can only post videos, watch videos, and make comments (only three modes of interaction), but there is plenty to watch depending on one’s tastes.
+YouTube is as limited like Twitter, but compensates for the diversity of content: it’s true that you can only post videos, watch videos, and make comments (only three modes of interaction), but there is plenty to watch depending on one’s tastes.